maxgerringer/cli-team-generator/README.md

   ## Description

-  Node CLI that takes in information about employees and generates an HTML webpage that displays summaries for each person.
-Since testing is a key piece in making code maintainable, all unit tests pass and are included in this repository.
+  This application is a Node CLI that takes in information about employees and generates an HTML webpage that displays summaries for each person.
+Begin by entering the Manager information and  Since testing is a key piece in making code maintainable, all unit tests pass and are included in this repository.

   ## Table of Contents